-Above are the recent prints we procured at Architectural Antiques, an excellent example of the Curtis & Cameron Copley series.
-They are in there original oak frame, pristine condition and to scale of the originals at 4′3″high x 8′ wide!
+Above are some of the prints we have seen come through Architectural Antiques, an excellent example of the Curtis & Cameron Copley series.
+They are in their original oak frame, in pristine condition and to scale of the originals at 4′3″high x 8′ wide!